 This program is not about heroic measures, but keeping the dog happy and comfortable to the best of everyone’s abilities.
 You provide love.
 We will help to provide financial support to keep everyone happy.

 If you would like to support The Phoenix Fund you may do so by clicking the PayPal button below.
 There you will have the option of making a one-time donation or a monthly donation.
 We thank you for your generosity.

 It’s easy and secure.
 Use your PayPal account or your debit/credit card.

-Ozzy was found on October 31, 2018 on the streets of West Virginia.
-He was taken in by animal control as a cruelty cause because of the condition he was in.
+Ozzy was found on October 31, 2018, on the streets of West Virginia.
+He was taken in by animal control as a cruelty case because of the condition he was in.
 Ozzy was severely emaciated, forty pounds underweight, had a bone deformity, pressure sores, and scarring, they observed that his spirit was unbroken.
 Doberman Underground did not hesitate to take Ozzy in.